GIScience/oshdb/documentation/manual/filters.md

 There exists also a [method](https://docs.ohsome.org/java/oshdb/0.7.0/aggregated/org/heigit/ohsome/oshdb/api/mapreducer/MapReducer.html#timestamps(java.lang.String,java.lang.String,org.heigit.ohsome.oshdb.util.time.OSHDBTimestamps.Interval)) to define common regularly spaced time intervals within a time range, e.g. a monthly time interval between two dates.

-_oshdb_ filter
+_OSHDB_ filter
 ---------------

-An easy way to provide [`filter`s](https://docs.ohsome.org/java/oshdb/0.7.0/aggregated/org/heigit/ohsome/oshdb/api/mapreducer/MapReducer.html#filter(java.lang.String)) is through the functionality of [ohsome filters](https://github.com/GIScience/oshdb/blob/0.7.0/oshdb-filter/README.md), which allow one to define osm data filters in a human-readable syntax.
+An easy way to provide [`filter`s](https://docs.ohsome.org/java/oshdb/0.7.0/aggregated/org/heigit/ohsome/oshdb/api/mapreducer/MapReducer.html#filter(java.lang.String)) is through the functionality of [OSHDB filters](https://github.com/GIScience/oshdb/blob/0.7.0/oshdb-filter/README.md), which allow one to define osm data filters in a human-readable syntax.
 With these one can combine several tag-, type- and geometry-filters with arbitrary boolean operators.

 Simple examples of filters are `type:node and natural=tree` to select trees, or `geometry:polygon and building=*` to filter for buildings.
 More examples and can be found on the [dedicated filter documentation page](https://github.com/GIScience/oshdb/blob/0.7.0/oshdb-filter/README.md#examples).

-By using the methods [`Filter.byOSMEntity`](https://docs.ohsome.org/java/oshdb/0.7.0/aggregated/org/heigit/ohsome/oshdb/filter/Filter.html#byOSMEntity(org.heigit.ohsome.oshdb.util.function.OSMEntityFilter)) and [`Filter.byOSHEntity`](https://docs.ohsome.org/java/oshdb/0.7.0/aggregated/org/heigit/ohsome/oshdb/filter/Filter.html#byOSMEntity(org.heigit.ohsome.oshdb.util.function.OSHEntityFilter)) one can define arbitrary callback functions to filter OSM or OSH entities, respectively.
+By using the methods [`Filter.byOSMEntity`](https://docs.ohsome.org/java/oshdb/0.7.0/aggregated/org/heigit/ohsome/oshdb/filter/Filter.html#byOSMEntity(org.heigit.ohsome.oshdb.util.function.OSMEntityFilter)) and [`Filter.byOSHEntity`](https://docs.ohsome.org/java/oshdb/0.7.0/aggregated/org/heigit/ohsome/oshdb/filter/Filter.html#byOSHEntity(org.heigit.ohsome.oshdb.util.function.OSHEntityFilter)) one can define arbitrary callback functions to filter OSM or OSH entities, respectively.

 _lambda_ filter
 ---------------

 It is possible to define [`filter` functions](https://docs.ohsome.org/java/oshdb/0.7.0/aggregated/org/heigit/ohsome/oshdb/api/mapreducer/MapReducer.html#filter(org.heigit.ohsome.oshdb.api.generic.function.SerializablePredicate)) that can sort out values after they already have been transformed in a [map](map-reduce.md#map) step.

-Note that it is usually best to use the _ohsome_ filters described above wherever possible, as they can reduce the amount of data to be iterated over right from the start of the query.
+Note that it is usually best to use the _OSHDB_ filters described above wherever possible, as they can reduce the amount of data to be iterated over right from the start of the query.
 Lambda filter functions are only executed after the OSM data has already been computed and transformed.